Randroids-Dojo/codex-fullstack-bootstrap/README.md

 # Codex Full-Stack Bootstrap

+> 🤖 This entire project was generated with Codex and the o3-2025-04-16 reasoning model from OpenAI.

-> A tiny, batteries-included starter that shows how to glue a React front-end, a FastAPI back-end and a Node.js auth service together – all orchestrated with Docker Compose.
+A tiny, batteries-included starter that shows how to glue a React front-end, a FastAPI back-end and a Node.js auth service together – all orchestrated with Docker Compose.

 ## Stack